 Down two strikes, the plaintiffs argued that the risk of inconsistent verdicts impacted a “substantial right” that created immediate appellate jurisdiction.
 For the third time, the Court disagreed.
 The risk of inconsistent verdicts, it noted, is the potential for irreconcilable results in multiple trials.
 This is not present simply because all claims arise from the same set of facts.
 A party that claims a risk of inconsistent verdicts must show the court why, under the facts of the particular case, the risk is present.
 The plaintiffs did not make the requisite showing.

 And so, the Court did not reach the merits of the appeal based on these procedural shortfalls.
 That is, unless it issued a writ of certiorari, which the plaintiffs had not properly requested.
 But the court saw something “extraordinary” in the merits of the plaintiffs’ appeals.
 And in a unique, but not unprecedented move, the Court issued a writ of certiorari on its own initiative and heard the merits of the appeal.

 The opinion is a good refresher on appellate jurisdiction.
 The plaintiffs escaped dismissal because the Court found the merits of their case extraordinary.
 Future litigants may not be so fortunate.

-The appellate department at CSH Law is here to help with the nuances of North Carolina appellate procedure.
+The appellate department at Cranfill Sumner is here to help with the nuances of North Carolina appellate procedure.
 If you have questions or need assistance, please contact the author.